yatesco/seafile-docs/deploy_pro/enable_search_and_background_tasks_in_a_cluster.md

 Let's assume you have three nodes in your cluster: A, B, and C. And you decide that:

-* All three nodes would run seafile server and seahub server
+* Node A would run background tasks.
-* Node A would run the background tasks.
+* Node B and C would be normal nodes.

 ![cluster-nodes](../images/cluster-nodes.png)